Fix macOS Sequoia network issues on M4/M3/M2/M1 Macs

 active-and-turn-on-wifi-mac

 That’s it.
-Suppose your Mac running on macOS Monterey & Earlier.
-Follow the below steps.
+Suppose your Mac is running on macOS Monterey or earlier.
+Follow the steps below.

 On macOS Monterey & Earlier